Mike11199/applyYourSelf---Job-Tracker/README.md

 ```
 </br>
--8/25/22 Set up more components for the page structure.
+-Set up more components for the page structure.
 Added a toggleSidebar to application state with useAppContext().
 Added button to show/hide div for log out button using React's useState hook.
 </br>
 </br>